Graph is a Substrate Across Data Modalities: Experiments

 \subsubsection{Interleaving Strategy Analysis}

 \textbf{Cross-task Influence.} To analyze how different cross-role training instantiations contribute to learning, we vary the composition of role-based exposure sources while keeping the overall training budget fixed.
-Specifically, we consider three types of role-based supervision: graph algorithmic (Alg), consistency checking (CC), subgraph retrieval (SR), and their combination.
+Specifically, we consider three types of role-based supervision: graph algorithmic (Alg), consistency checking (CC), and subgraph retrieval (SR), together with their combination.
+All three instantiate the \textsc{understand} side of the role function $\rho$ defined in Section~\ref{sec:interleaved}: each takes an existing graph $G \in \mathcal{G}_s$ as input and produces a non-graph prediction, thereby complementing the \textsc{generate} side already covered by SGG and ERE among the main tasks and exposing the same persistent graph to multiple functional roles.
 Alg requires structural reasoning over graphs (e.g., connectivity), encouraging preservation of global structure.
 CC presents the original modality input (text or image) together with a candidate graph and predicts whether they are consistent; negative examples are constructed by perturbing the graph, promoting alignment between graph structure and underlying inputs.
-SR operates on scene and event graphs, requiring the model to extract or recognize meaningful subgraphs, encouraging localized structural reasoning and compositional reuse.
+SR operates on scene and event graphs, requiring the model to recognize structurally meaningful subgraphs, encouraging localized structural reasoning and compositional reuse.
 Figure~\ref{fig:cross-task} shows the resulting performance changes relative to unified multi-task training without role-based interleaving.
 Gains are not uniform, but relate systematically to the domain structural characteristics: highly constrained graph domains show smaller improvements, whereas more weakly constrained domains benefit more from additional cross-role structural exposure.
 Effects also depend on the supervision type, with consistency checking and subgraph retrieval often yield stronger gains, particularly when supervision is grounded in the same evidence modality.
 These trends indicate that role-based interleaving reshapes representation-level structural pressures on the persistent graph rather than uniformly enhancing all tasks.

 \textbf{Structural Correctness of Reused Graphs.} We test whether the gains from role-based interleaving depend on structural coherence rather than superficial serialization.
 Persistent graphs reused under multiple functional roles are replaced with structurally incorrect variants that preserve node and edge labels but disrupt relational connectivity.
 As shown in Figure~\ref{fig:correctness}, performance gains largely disappear when structurally incorrect graphs are used.
 This contrast indicates that cross-role training is sensitive to the relational organization of the graph, and that malformed structures introduce misleading signals at the representation level.